firefox-devtools/profiler/docs-developer/call-nodes-in-cpp.md

 ### CallNodes

-If we just used stacks to create the call tree, with one tree node per stack, the tree would look like this:
+If we only used stacks to create the call tree, with one tree node per stack, the tree would look like this:

 ```
   - main@0x02